mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Listen Sympathetically:**
 - Gain significant backstory information
-- Sister Mercy provides contact method for future
+- Sister Solace provides contact method for future
 - NOT recruitment—just opens dialogue
 - Insight DC 16: She believes what she says (she's a true believer, not manipulating)

 **Reject Firmly:**
 > *"Whatever your cause, we want no part of it."*
-- Sister Mercy nods sadly, leaves peacefully
+- Sister Solace nods sadly, leaves peacefully
 - "If you change your mind, leave a white ribbon on the Merchant's Gate."
 - No immediate consequences

 **Threaten/Attack:**
-- Sister Mercy flees (Spy stat block, excellent at escape)
+- Sister Solace flees (Spy stat block, excellent at escape)
 - Unbound now view party as hostile
 - Escalates future encounters

 **Pretend Interest, Then Report:**
 - Deception DC 14 to fool her
 - Can report to Captain Roderic or academy
-- Sister Mercy arrested if description good enough
+- Sister Solace arrested if description good enough
 - But: Her network warns other Unbound, party marked as threats

 **Actually Consider Joining:**
-- Sister Mercy provides further contact (Quest 1.2 hook)
+- Sister Solace provides further contact (Quest 1.2 hook)
 - Meeting with higher Unbound member arranged
 - Party can infiltrate OR genuinely explore Unbound path

 **CONSEQUENCES:**
 - Major plot fork—relationship with Unbound established
 - Information gained is genuine (confirms Blackwood innocence claims)
-- How party treats Sister Mercy reflects their moral compass
+- How party treats Sister Solace reflects their moral compass

 ---